WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 ## Attributes

----
----
-### Standard Attributes

-Like all attributes standard attributes have source role and source player value.
-Additionally, each type of standard attribute has additional values.
+All attributes have source role and source player value.

 All attributes can be refered to by `<AttributeType>:<SourceRole>` or `<AttributeType>:<SourcePlayer>`.
 Examples:
 - `Disguise:Tanner`, a disguise applied by a tanner
 - `Defense:@Target`, a defense applied by the player's current target

+---
+---
+### Standard Attributes

+Each type of standard attribute has additional values.
 There are a few types of standard attributes:

 ---